Roman Polanski: Early career in Poland

-Polanski attended the National Film School in Łódź, the third-largest city in Poland.
+Polanski graduated from the National Film School in Łódź, the third-largest city in Poland.
 In the 1950s, Polanski took up acting, appearing in Andrzej Wajda's Pokolenie (A Generation, 1954) and in the same year in Silik Sternfeld's Zaczarowany rower (Enchanted Bicycle or Magical Bicycle).
 Polanski's directorial debut was also in 1955 with a short film, Rower (Bicycle).
 Rower is a semi-autobiographical feature film, believed to be lost, which also starred Polanski.
 It refers to his real-life violent altercation with a notorious Kraków felon, Janusz Dziuba, who arranged to sell Polanski a bicycle, but instead beat him badly and stole his money.
 In real life, the offender was arrested while fleeing after fracturing Polanski's skull, and executed for three murders, out of eight prior such assaults which he had committed.
 Several other short films made during his study at Łódź gained him considerable recognition, particularly Two Men and a Wardrobe (1958) and When Angels Fall (1959).
 He graduated in 1959.